dijasila/GPAW/doc/documentation/parallel_runs/parallel_runs.rst

 Running jobs in parallel
 ========================

-Parallel calculations are done with MPI.
+Parallel calculations are done primarily with MPI.
 The parallelization can be done over the **k**-points, bands, spin in spin-polarized calculations, and using real-space domain decomposition.
 The code will try to make a sensible domain decomposition that match both the number of processors and the size of the unit cell.
 This choice can be overruled, see :ref:`manual_parallelization_types`.
+Complementary OpenMP parallelization can improve the performance in some cases, see :ref:`manual_openmp`.

 Before starting a parallel calculation, it might be useful to check how the parallelization corresponding to the given number of processes would be done